kitech/ruby-jit-qt/readme.md

 A Qt5 binding for Ruby language.
 Using clang/llvm JIT engine.

 ###Why new Qt5 binding for Ruby
-Though it Qt 5.4 now, qtbinding not still support Qt5.
+Though it Qt 5.4 now, qtbinding still not support Qt5.
 And so the origin kdebindings-qtruby and kdebindings-smokeqt projects.

 ###Features
 Qt5+
 Bidirector Singal/Slot between Ruby and Qt
+Support uic/rcc.
 Easy keep update to version by version

 ###Examples